 It is possible to lose money on an investment in the Portfolio.
-The principal risks of investing in the Portfolio, which could adversely affect its net asset value, yield and total return, are listed below.
+The principal risks of investing in the Portfolio include risks from direct investments and/ or indirect exposure through investment in Acquired Funds.
+The principal risks of investing in the Portfolio, which could adversely affect its net asset value, yield and total return, are: